You are here

 - the rent threshold reached.

-The rate payable depends on the pension type and family situation.More →
+The rate payable depends on the family situation.More →

-A person receiving rent assistance must notify within 14 days (28 days if receiving a remote area allowance) if the person:
+A person receiving rent assistance should be provided with an obligation notice to notify within 14 days (28 days if receiving a remote area allowance) if the person:

 - stops paying rent